Sea Legs - Pay and Benefits

 Military families can save between 10 and 30 percent using these stores, due to the service’s volume buying and federal tax-free status.
 These stores are strictly for service personnel and family members, a military ID must be shown to make purchases.
 There are strict rules regarding shopping privileges, but the one stressed most is do not buy for anyone who is not a military family member, unless it is a real gift.

-Purchases can also be made online at https://shopcgx.com.
-This is especially helpful to those families who do not live close to a military base.
+Purchases can also be made online at Coast Guard Exchange - ShopCGX.com This is especially helpful to those families who do not live close to a military base.

 Morale, Well-Being and Recreation (MWR)

 Vacation time is referred to as annual leave in the military.
-Every service member earns two-and-a-half days of annual leave every month totaling 30 days each year.
-Paternity and adoption leave may be authorized in accordance with current instruction or policy.
-Please see your Servicing Personnel Office for information.
+Every servicemember earns two-and-a-half days of annual leave every month totaling 30 days each year.
+Paternal leave may be authorized in accordance with current instruction or policy.
+Please see your SPO for additional information.

 Not all time off in the Coast Guard is charged to annual leave.
 Travel time between duty stations, house hunting during a PCS (permanent change of station) move and convalescent leave are examples of time off that is not charged to annual leave.